bobodeity/TraefikReverseProxy/README.md

     $ docker-compose up -d
     ```

-# Check certificate & deploy
+# Check certificate & deploy traefik service

 1. If your certificate have been generated and setting are correct, then initial your staging certificate.